dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 However, if the ray casts do hit the player, the ball will be shot "forward".

 In order to simplify the travel direction I made it so the fireball would always be facing the player by using LookAt().
 Then, when shot, the fireball would move in its relative backwards direction to simulate it being shot forward... oddly enough.
-If I didn't do this the ball wouldn't rotate while the player moves and I would have to calculate the direction the ball should travel each time.
+If I didn't do this the ball wouldn't rotate while the player moves and the direction of the ball would have to be calculated each time.

 {% highlight ruby %}
  ballClone.transform.LookAt(new Vector3(head.transform.position.x, ballClone.transform.position.y, head.transform.position.z));